briandowns/Dictu/docs/docs/standard-lib/system.md

 ### System.setCWD(String) -> Result\<Nil>

-Set current working directory of the Dictu process.
+Set current working directory of the Camus process.

 Returns a Result type and on success will unwrap nil.